renpy/renpy/sphinx/source/build.rst

     If true, empty directories (including directories left empty by file archiving) will be removed from generated packages.
 If false, empty directories will be included.

+.. var:: build.destination = "{directory_name}-dists"

+    Gives the path to the directory the archive files will be placed in.
+This may be an absolute or a relative path.
+A relative path is considered to be relative to the projects directory.

+    The following values are substituted in using python's str.format function.

+    ``{directory_name}``
+        The value of build.directory_name.

+    ``{executable_name}``
+        The value of build.executable_name.

+    ``{version}``
+        The value of build.version.